BY BAILEY LEWIS 2022 HEALTH CARE EDITION

 New president to advocate for doctors, patients

-Dr. Gary W. Floyd, a Keller pediatrician, ocially became the Texas Medical Association’s 157th president April 30.
-Floyd has been heavily involved in the TMA throughout his 43-year medical career.
-He responded to questions from Community Impact Newspaper about his career and his new role.
+Dr. Gary W. Floyd, a Keller pediatrician, became the Texas Medical Associa- tion’s 157th president April 30.
+Floyd has been involved in the TMA throughout his medical career.
+He answered questions for Community Impact Newspaper about his career and what his new role means for physicians, including those in Lake Highlands and Lakewood.
 Answers have been edited for length and clarity.

 TALK ABOUT YOUR JOURNEY FROM MEDICAL SCHOOL TO TEXAS MEDICAL ASSOCIATION PRESIDENT.
 After graduating from University of Texas Medical Branch-Galveston (UTMB), I completed my pediatric residency at Children’s Hospital of Oklahoma. ...
 After ve years in [a private general pediatric] practice, I was recruited to return to Children’s Hospital of Oklahoma as a faculty member in the department of pedi- atrics, where I served for ve years. ...
 I was then recruited to Fort Worth to build an emergency department in the new Cook Children’s Medical Center.
 I served as medical director of emergency services for 15 years, then as medical director of urgent care centers and government aairs for ve years.
 I was then recruited to be chief medical ocer and executive vice president for medical aairs for Tarrant County Hospital District (John Peter Smith Health Network) where I served for ve years.
 I then served as executive vice president of medical aairs and government relations for another two years.
 Since then, I am self-employed.
 TALK ABOUT YOUR CON NECTION TO THE KELLER COMMUNITY.
 My wife of 47 years and I have